jmcantrell/arch-bootstrap/README.md

 After installation, the system is left mounted for inspection.

-If all is well, `poweroff` and eject the ISO.
+If all is well, `poweroff` and eject the installation media.

 ## Configuration